Real Pilots Discuss: Most Challenging Airports to Land At

 Contributed by Captain Frank Tonkin

-“My flying career in the SAAF (South African Air Force) and now South African Airways had and has us flying in and out of mostly safe and reasonable airports with decent approach aids and good runways.
+“My flying career in the SAAF (South African Air Force) and now South African Airways had and has us flying in and out of reasonable airports with decent approach aids and good runways.

 The most challenging part of most flights for pilots is the approach and landing, and taking off in bad weather, especially with a heavy aircraft and strong cross winds, is probably the most challenging thing most of us will face.
 I have had my fair share of all those!

 There were some hairy take-offs out of Ondangwa airfield, with heavy (armour-laden) Impala jet aircraft taking off at high temperatures during the Angola war.
 There were no real airport problems flying F1's (Mirages), other than landing on the fairly short runway at Rundu with a heavy aircraft.

 Airline flying wise, I did a two month flying contract in Vietnam in 1997 (based in Ho Chi Minh City – the old Saigon), flying a Boeing 737 as a co-pilot and there was only one fairly tricky airport we flew to called Hai Phong, in the north east of Vietnam.
 It was only four metres above sea level, had a short runway, was in a valley and was always very misty.
 There were very few approach aids, no ILS (Instrument Landing System) no approach lights, no VOR (Radio beacon), in fact it only had a NDB (Non-directional beacon) which are rarely used now-days.